-Groundwater elevation data are gathered from the network of wells throughout the NCMA.
-Water level measurements in these wells are used to monitor effects of groundwater use, groundwater recharge, and as an indicator of risk of seawater intrusion.
-Analysis of these groundwater elevation data has included development of groundwater surface contour maps, hydrographs, and an index of key sentry well water elevations over time.
+Groundwater elevation data are gathered from the network of wells throughout the NCMA to monitor effects of groundwater use, groundwater recharge, and to indicate risk of seawater intrusion.
+Over time, analysis of these groundwater elevation data has included development of groundwater surface contour maps, hydrographs, and an index of key sentry well water elevations.